 If you bother to read Robert C. Martin's original documentation on this principle you will see that his example COPY program clearly shows that using DI to inject a dependent object which can be supplied from any one of a number of alternative classes can be very useful.
 This is precisely how I use DI in my framework.
 However, where a dependent object can only be supplied from a single source then I do not use DI at all.
 There is no good reason to provide the ability to switch to a different implementation if there will never be a different implementation.

-By this I mean where someone has invented a rule out of thin air, something which cannot be traced back to a documented source.
+By this I mean where someone has invented a rule out of thin air, something which cannot be traced back to a documented source, or something which is added on at a later date by someone who was not the author of the original rule or principle.
 This may be because of a severe mis-interpretation of a documented rule, one that is so severe that it could be classed as a complete perversion.

 As far as I am concerned this idea is being propagated by those who think that OOP is some complicated process that can only be practised by those who have mystic capabilities.
 This is complete and utter bollocks rubbish.
 In my opinion OO programming is exactly the same a Procedural programming except for the addition of encapsulation, inheritance and polymorphism.